 Obama ‘disappointed’ in Voting Rights Act ruling

-WASHINGTON (AP) — President Barack Obama says he is deeply disappointed with a Supreme Court decision halting the use of a key provision in the Voting Rights Act.
+WASHINGTON (AP) — President Barack Obama says he’s deeply disappointed with a Supreme Court decision halting the use of a key provision in the Voting Rights Act.

 Obama says in a statement Tuesday that voting discrimination in the U.S. still exists.
 He says the high court’s ruling is a setback but that efforts to end voting discrimination will continue.

 Obama says the decision overturns well-established practices that for decades have helped making voting fair in places where historically there has been discrimination.
-He is calling on Congress to pass laws to ensure every American has equal voting access.
+He’s calling on Congress to pass laws to ensure every American has equal voting access.

 The justices said in a 5-4 ruling Tuesday that the provision can’t be enforced until Congress comes up with a new way of determining which states and localities require close federal monitoring of elections.